amsam0/voicechat-discord/README.md

 > The amount of bots you have is equivalent to the amount of people who can be connected to Simple Voice Chat through Discord at one time.
 So if you have 3 bots, up to 3 people can use the plugin at
 > the same time.

+## Troubleshooting

+If you run into errors while trying to use a bot, please read the console.
+The errors will always include the vc_id of the bot, which allows you to identify which bot caused the error.

 ## Using it in-game

 > **Warning**